Shasthojoy/lycheejs-guide/tutorials/01-server.md

 ```

-## Integrate a Network Service
+## Integrate the Network Service

 Now that the `app.net.remote.Chat` service is ready
 for use, it is possible to integrate it with the
 `source/net/Server.js` Definition.

-The following steps are required for you to do:
+The following steps are required to do so:

 1. Add the `app.net.remote.Chat` to the requirements.
 2. Import the `app.net.remote.Chat` to `_Chat` variable.